zchase/node-tutorial/DeployNode/build-and-deploy-nodejs-to-digitalocean.md

 <img src="images/distelliStartBuild.png" alt="Start Distelli Build" />

 Now our build should be automatically building.
 You can watch its progress in the builds tab on your Distelli account.
-You should see that your build has sucessfully been built and is now ready to deploy.
+You should see that your build has been built successfully and is now ready to deploy.

 <img src="images/distelliSuccessfulBuild.png" alt="Distelli Build Successful" />

 ## Step 5.
 Deploy Your Build

-Now that we successfully built our application we are ready to deploy to our server.
+Now that we have successfully built our application we are ready to deploy to our server.
 On the builds page select the "New Deployment" button in the right hand corner.

 <img src="images/distelliNewDeployment.png" alt="Distelli Create New Deployment" />

 Once you click the button, you should be directed towards Distelli's deployment page.
-The first step is select the "Deploy a Release" option.
+The first step is to select the "Deploy a Release" option.

 <img src="images/distelliDeployRelease.png" alt="Deploy Distelli Release" />